TargetSolutions/slate/source/index.html.md

 Field | Description | Required?
 --------- | ------- | -----------
-type |	(all, title, group, classification, user)| Y body	| the body of the message| Y user | user id of employee sending ReadyAlert| Y
+type |	(all, title, group, classification, user)| Y id | id of type | Y unless ALL is used body	| the body of the message| Y user_id | user id of employee sending ReadyAlert| Y